 LETS OPEN UP ILLUSTRATOR

-We have our image.
+Here’s our image.
 First thing we like to do is block out the basic shapes.
-For people, we start with the face.
+For people, I start with the face.
 Getting the shape of the face right is important for illustrations, when proportions are off, the image could be so skewed, it doesn’t even look like the person you are trying to illustrate.
 Do not rush this beginning step.
 It is the foundation for your whole Illustration.

-When we are happy with the basic face shape, we move on to adding details to the face – not ALL the details, but enough to start bringing the face in to focus.
+When I’m happy with the basic face shape, I move on to adding details to the face – not ALL the details, but enough to start bringing the face in to focus.

 Usually the face takes up most of our time during illustrative work.
 The distinctive nuances that make up everyone’s individual faces can be difficult to capture, but with practice, you will start being able to master the ability.

-From here we broaden out and start illustrating the item closest to the camera, or the item that is the focal point, outside of the person.
+From here I broaden out and start illustrating the item closest to the camera, or the item that is the focal point, outside of the person.

 In this photograph, that item is the coffee mug and Rage’s hand.
-Once again, we start blocking out the areas that make up each of those main shapes.
+Once again- start blocking out the areas that make up each of those main shapes.

 You don’t have to worry about all the little highlights and shadows yet, just concertrate on seeing the “bigger shape” in the image.